Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Our Method: Patch-level Neighborhood Interpolation

 \subsection{Pani VAT}

-Based on our patch-level framework, we can construct a novel Pani VAT that utilizes the combination or interpolation of patch neighbors for each sample to manipulate the ``neighboring'' perturbations, thus providing more informative adversarial smoothness in semi-supervised setting.
-Combining Eq.~\ref{eq_vat2} and Eq.~\ref{eq_framework}, we reformulate our Pani VAT with perturbations on $L$ layers in a deep neural network as follows:
+Based on our Pani framework, we can construct a novel Pani VAT that utilizes the linear interpolation of patch neighbors for each sample to manipulate the non-local perturbations, thus providing more informative adversarial smoothness in the semi-supervised setting.
+Consider a more general composite function form of the classifier $f$, i.e.,$f(x)=g(z)$ and $z=h(x)$ where $z$ denotes the hidden feature of input $x$ or the input itself when the reduced form happens.
+Combining VAT formulation Eq.~\ref{eq_vat2}, and Pani formulation Eq.~\ref{eq_framework}, we reformulate Pani VAT with perturbations on $L$ layers in a deep neural network as follows:

-where $f(x)=g(h(x))$ represents the classifier and $z=h(x)$ denotes the input or hidden feature of input $x$. $\eta^{(l)}$ indicates the perturbations in $l$-th layer of network.
-In particularly, when $L=1$, we denotes the perturbations are only imposed on input feature, which is similar to the traditional (virtual) adversarial perturbations. $\tilde{z}(\eta)$ represents the feature map imposed by perturbation $\eta$ in the way shown in Eq.~\ref{eq_framework}. $m_l$ adjusts the importance of perturbations $\eta^{(l)}$ in different layers with the overall perturbations restrained in a $\epsilon$-ball.

-Next, we can still utilize the similar power iteration and finite difference proposed in VAT~\cite{miyato2017virtual} to compute the desired perturbation $\eta^*$.
-Then the resulting full loss function is defined as:
+where $D$ measures the divergence between two distributions. $\eta=\{\eta_{ipk}\}$ denotes the generic perturbations from our Pani method and $\eta^{(l)}$ indicates the perturbations in $l$-th layer of network. $\tilde{z}(\eta)=\{\tilde{\mathbf{z}}^i_p\}$ represents the smoothed feature map imposed by perturbation $\eta$ considering all patches in the way shown in Eq.~\ref{eq_framework}.
+In particular, when $L=1$, adversarial perturbations are only imposed on the input feature, which is similar to the traditional virtual adversarial perturbations.
+Additionally, $w_l$ is the hyper-parameter, adjusting the weight of perturbation $\eta^{(l)}$ in different layers with the overall perturbations restrained in an $\epsilon$-ball.
+Next, we still utilize the similar power iteration and finite difference proposed in VAT to compute the desired perturbation $\eta^*$.
+The resulting full loss function is defined as: